 CVWD appoints an at-will and part-time District Secretary to oversee all agency activities, including providing accounting services and coordinating service requests with Napa's Water Division.
-The current District Secretary - Kiersten Bjorkman - has been with CVWD since and operates out of a home office.
+The current District Secretary - Kiersten Bjorkman - operates out of a home office.
 The Water Division serves as General Manager for CVWD with designated staff continuously on-call to respond to reported emergencies.
 Legal services are provided by Malcolm A. Mackenzie with Coombs and Dunlap.